tiago-mullerr/mfes-sample/README.md

 # mfes-sample
-Micro front end sample using three MFEs (React, NextJS and Angular) into a single React container
+Micro front-end sample using three different SPA Frameworks (React, NextJS and Angular) into a single React shell app